jmbps33/jmbpprints23/README.md

-# JMB Printing Services Website
+JMB Printing Services Website

-This project is a static website for **JMB Printing Services**, showcasing high-quality printing solutions for businesses and individuals.
+This project is a simple business website for JMB Printing Services, highlighting the company’s services and tagline: "High Quality Prints".

+Features

+Responsive HTML layout

+Business branding and logo integration

+Contact information and location details

+Pricing tables for different ID printing services

+Simple, clean design optimized for clients

-## 📂 Project Structure
+Project Structure

--   `JMBPS23.htm` --- Main HTML file for the site
+JMBPS23.htm – Main HTML file of the website
--   Assets (images, icons, etc.) are embedded or linked inside the HTML file.

-## 🚀 Features

--   Responsive design (mobile-friendly via viewport meta tags).
--   Branding and logo integration.
--   Service highlights (printing, digital solutions, shop information).
--   SEO-ready metadata.
+Assets (if provided) – Images, logos, or icons used in the site

-## 🛠️ How to Use
+How to Use

-1. Open `JMBPS23.htm` in a web browser to view the site.
-2. Deploy it on a web server (e.g., Apache, Nginx, or GitHub Pages) for public access.

-## 📌 Requirements

--   Modern web browser (Chrome, Firefox, Edge, Safari).
--   (Optional) Web server if hosting online.

-## 🔮 Future Improvements

--   Extract inline styles/scripts into separate CSS/JS files.
--   Optimize images for faster loading.
--   Add contact forms and interactive features.
+Open JMBPS23.htm in any modern browser.

+Customize business details (address, email, phone number) inside the HTML.

+Replace placeholder images/logos with your official branding.

+Customization

+Update <title> and meta tags for SEO.

+Modify pricing tables to reflect current services.

+Adjust styles via embedded CSS or external stylesheet.

+Author

+Jorenz Melo Balbuena Studio Production, Inc.
+Est. 2023